flaviamas/iot-sensor-flavia/README.md

 const iotHubConnectionString = <your connection string>;
 const eventHubConsumerGroup = <your consumer group>;
 ```
-To save the values inside a CosmosDB database you also need to create a new `file config.js` and writing
+To save the values inside a CosmosDB database you also need to create a new file inside the set up folder called `config.js` and write
 ```
 const config = {
     endpoint: "Your Endpoint",